Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

 \begin{remark} Let $W \in \AdmPair(C)$ and let $V=\omega_\et(W)$.
 When we identify $\Hdg^{2k}(W)$ with a projective subspace of $\mbb{P}(V)$, it lies inside the projectivization of

-This is an equality when $W$ is $k$-isotypic, but in general the right-hand side can be larger, so that the Hodge lines cannot typically be determined only using the data of the $B^+_\dR$-latticed $\mbb{Q}_p$-vector space attached to a general admissible pair. \end{remark}
+This is an equality when $W$ is $k$-isotypic, but in general this set of homomorphisms can be larger, so that the Hodge lines cannot typically be determined only using the data of the $B^+_\dR$-latticed $\mbb{Q}_p$-vector space attached to a general admissible pair. \end{remark}